 As if it was not enough to constantly fight hackers and scammers at the office, most American workers are now fighting the same hackers, scammers, and ID theft criminals remotely, from our “private” homes.

-Understanding that many people live their lives online through social media, dating websites, reading the news, and the use of smartphones – the COVID-19 crisis has increased access points to the American consumer and worker more than ever.
+Understanding that many people live their lives online through social media, dating websites, reading the news, and the use of smartphones – the COVID-19 crisis has increased access points to American consumers and workers more than ever.

 One example of a new access point for many consumers is Telehealth.